 Very cold water temperatures can affect steelhead negatively but that doesn’t mean they won’t bite.

-I’ve heard anglers say that 40F water temps are too cold to fish for steelhead, or that 37F is when the steelhead will stop biting, or you can’t swing flies in water that is below 45F temperature because the fish won’t chase a fly at that water temperature… Bla, bla, bla, if I stopped fishing every time some know-it-all told me it was too cold for steelhead to bite I would have missed out on thousands of steelhead.
+I’ve heard anglers say that 40F water temps are too cold to fish for steelhead, or that 37F is when the steelhead will stop biting, or you can’t swing flies in water that is below 45F temperature because the fish won’t chase a fly at that water temperature… Bla, bla, bla, if I stopped fishing every time some know-it-all told me it was too cold for steelhead to bite I would have missed out on thousands of winter steelhead.

 I can catch just as many steelhead in 38F water temps as I could in 54F water temps, especially under the right conditions and with the right tactics.
 You just need to understand this one thing about water temperatures.